circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

              - build
              - test
      ```
-5. For Jobs which must run sequentially depending on success of another job, add the `requires:` key with a nested list of Jobs that must succeed for it to start.
-If you were using a `curl` command to start a Job, Workflows enable you to remove the command and start the job by using Workflows with the `requires:` key.
+5. For jobs which must run sequentially depending on success of another job, add the `requires:` key with a nested list of jobs that must succeed for it to start.
+If you were using a `curl` command to start a job, Workflows enable you to remove the command and start the job by using the `requires:` key.

      ```
         - <job_name>